 The meeting consisted of a brief presentation that provided an overview of the MTP draft document and directed attendees to share any comments they might have on the selected project list or draft document as a whole.
 While several TAC members had questions and comments on the selected projects list, none of the attendees from the public had any comments at the time of the meeting.
 All attendees were encouraged to submit comments via email following the meeting.

 Advertising the Meeting

-Meeting information was advertised across various platforms in both online and print format, as well as in social media posts.
+Meeting information was advertised across various platforms in both online and print format.

-Spetember 3, 2024
+September 3, 2024

 Public notice and media release shared advertising Public Meeting 2 and Draft MTP Document.